 The Discovery Program continues to represent a challenging new way for NASA to accomplish important scientific exploration of planetary systems.
 It provides an opportunity for frequent flights to execute science investigations at the forefront of planetary system(s) science, as well as generate opportunities to enhance education initiatives and engage the public in the excitement of science discoveries.
 NASA invites both the U.S. and international science communities to participate in proposals for Discovery mission investigations and Mission of Opportunity investigations to be carried out as a result of this Announcement.

-Alan N. Bunner Science Program Director Structure and Evolution of the Universe Carl B. Pilcher Acting Science Program Director Solar System Exploration
+Anne L. Kinney Science Program Director Astronomical Search for Origins Carl B. Pilcher Science Program Director Solar System Exploration